ansys/pyacp/doc/source/user_guide/compatibility.rst

 - The ``PuckMaterialType.IGNORED`` option was removed.
-Disable the Puck constants by setting the ``Material.puck_constants`` attribute to ``None`` for the material(s) that used this option.
+Disable the Puck constants by setting the ``Material.puck_constants`` attribute to ``None`` for the materials which used this option.

 Upgrading from the beta version
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~